-Tremont may be a neighborhood known for university-themed street titles like “Literary Road” or “Professor Avenue,” but if there is one place to get schooled in the art of food, this is the place to go.
+Tremont may be a neighborhood known for university-themed street titles like “Literary Road” or “Professor Avenue,” but if there is one place to get schooled in the art of great food, this is the place to go.

 Less than a mile southwest of downtown Cleveland, Tremont is home to some of the best eateries in the city.
 From Cleveland staples we all know and love to the coolest brunch spots, these are the best Tremont restaurants.